Pet insurance for Australian homeowners — common questions

 Is pet insurance worth it in Australia?

 Depends on your pet and your savings.
 The honest financial test: could you write a $7,000 cheque tomorrow for an emergency vet bill without disrupting your mortgage, rent or rates?
-If yes, you can self-insure.
-If no, insurance is doing its job.
-Pet insurance is genuinely worth it for under-8yo pets in higher-risk breeds (labradors, retrievers, German shepherds, French bulldogs) where orthopaedic + chronic conditions are common — and where you would struggle to find $5k-$7k cash in 48 hours.
+If yes, you may not need to buy a policy.
+If no, buying a policy could be the better option.
+Pet insurance can be genuinely worth it for under-8yo pets in higher-risk breeds (labradors, retrievers, German shepherds, French bulldogs) where orthopaedic + chronic conditions are common — and where finding $5,000 to $7,000 for an emergency vet bill would be a struggle.

 What does an emergency vet bill cost in Australia?